aiekick/aiekick/README.md

   * [VdbWriter](https://github.com/aiekick/VdbWriter) : A specific and limited small lib for write OpenVDB file format
   * [GlslOptimizerV2](https://github.com/aiekick/GlslOptimizerV2) : A GlslOptimizer based on the mesa project for optimized glsl shaders with many options
   * [ImTools](https://github.com/aiekick/ImTools) : a set of tools for use with Dear ImGui like a easy layouting system for DearImGui/Docking
-  * [LogToGraph](https://github.com/aiekick/LogToGraph) : A soft for convert signals based logs in graphs via a lua parsing script. can diff a signal between two Marktimes
-  * [DBCHelper](https://github.com/aiekick/DBCHelper) : A soft for merge DBC's (CAN Database file), and show errors in a easy and ergonomic way
   * [ImCoolBar](https://github.com/aiekick/ImCoolBar) : A Fun ToolBar for DearImGui for imitate the well known MacOs bubble effect of DockBars
   * [InAppGpuProfiler](https://github.com/aiekick/InAppGpuProfiler) : A In App Gpu Profiler to Embed in your Dear Imgui App
 * Write plugins for [Blender3D](https://www.blender.org/) : [My revisions](https://developer.blender.org/people/revisions/130650/)